Holidays

 Heather Dratler, Vice President of Marketing and Brand Integrity at Sage Restaurant Concepts explains how the scope of channels, and how driving back to the website, is fundamental in their marketing efforts.

 Restaurants need a digital storefront as much as they do a physical one.
-The website is the first place that curious diners visit before deciding to dine with you.
-Restaurants can utilize website pages, eCommerce tools, a catering store and online ordering to spotlight all of their great Mother’s Day offerings.
+Your website is the first place that curious diners visit before deciding to dine with you.
+Restaurants can utilize website pages, eCommerce tools, a catering store, and online ordering to spotlight all of their great Mother’s Day offerings.

 2. Email Subscribers About Mother’s Day Promotions

-3. Use Restaurant Loyalty Programs to Drive Repeat Diners
+3. Use A Loyalty Program to Drive Repeat Diners

 4. Use Promo Codes to Increase Online Orders